tailhq/DynaML/README.md

-# Bayes Learn
+# DynaML

 [![Build Status](https://travis-ci.org/mandar2812/bayeslearn.svg?branch=master)](https://travis-ci.org/mandar2812/bayeslearn)

 Aim
 ============

-Bayes Learn is a scala library/repl for implementing and working with general Machine Learning models.
+DynaML is a scala library/repl for implementing and working with general Machine Learning models.
 Machine Learning/AI applications make heavy use of various entities such as graphs, vectors, matrices etc as well as classes of mathematical models which deal with broadly three kinds of tasks, prediction, classification and clustering.

 The aim is to build a robust set of abstract classes and interfaces, which can be extended easily to implement advanced models for small and large scale applications.

 But the library can also be used as an educational/research tool for multi scale data analysis.

-Currently Bayes Learn has implementations of Least Squares Support Vector Machine (LS-SVM) for binary classification and regression.
+Currently DynaML has implementations of Least Squares Support Vector Machine (LS-SVM) for binary classification and regression.
 LS-SVM is equivalent to ridge regression/Tikhonov regularization, for further background consider [Wikipedia](https://en.wikipedia.org/wiki/Least_squares_support_vector_machine) or the [book] (http://www.amazon.com/Least-Squares-Support-Vector-Machines/dp/9812381511).

 A good general introduction to Probabilistic Models for Machine Learning can be found [here](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/131214.pdf) in [David Barber's](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage) text book.
 The LS-SVM is equivalent to the class of models discussed in Chapter 18 (Bayesian Linear Models) of the book.